CivicActions/agile-ms/README.md

 architecture **(Req.
 4.5.1.2)**.
 That is, because this functionality is "stateless", there is no database.
 We read the data from a static file directly into the javascript which runs in the user's browser.
-This makes a much simpler implementation than using an unnecessarily database.
+This makes a much simpler implementation than using an unnecessary database.
 In this model, the maintenance of the provider data could be as simple as editing a CSV file.
 However, any software engineer would understand how to connect this to a relational database if that is preferable.